 Disney is making a concerted effort to appeal to a younger generation in EPCOT, only time will tell if those efforts pay off.
 Now the only question is when will it debut.
-Summer 2020 was the opening date, but now we think 2021 is more realistic.
+Summer 2020 was the opening date, but now we think mid to late 2021 is more realistic.

 Only one thing is certain, EPCOT is going to be a completely new park when you step foot inside it in 2022, and we can’t wait to see what’s coming next!

 If EPCOT is more about the future of Disney World, Hollywood Studios is already in the here and now.
 If you came to Hollywood Studios 2 years ago, it was one big construction zone, much like EPCOT is today.